On algebraically closed fields with a distinguished subfield: Introduction

+As was mentioned above, the main topic of this paper is another generalization of pairs of algebraically closed fields which are pairs $(K,F)$ where $F$ is an arbitrary field, perhaps with some extra structure (in a language extending the language of rings), and $K\supseteq F$ is an algebraically closed field, such that the degree of $K$ over $F$ is infinite.
+An early result about this theory was given by Keisler \cite{Keisler1964}: if $F$ and $F'$ are two elementarily equivalent fields (not real-closed nor algebraically closed and without extra structure), then the pairs $(K,F)$ and $(K',F')$ are also elementarily equivalent, for any algebraically closed extensions $K\supsetneq F$, $K'\supsetneq F'$.
+In \cite{HKR18}, Hils, Kamensky and Rideau gave a quantifier elimination result for the theory of the pairs $(K,F)$, which we also obtain in \cref{quantifier elimination} (we became aware of their work only after we finished writing our proof and we decided to keep it for completeness).

+The purpose of this paper is twofold: (1) investigate the basic logical properties of the theory of such pairs and (2) prove preservation results of several classification-theoretic properties.

+For (1), we discuss saturated models, completeness, quantifier elimination and model-completeness.
+For example, as we mentioned above we prove quantifier elimination for the theory of pairs $(K,F)$ (see \cref{quantifier elimination}) in a natural expansion of the language following Delon's approach \cite{Delon2012}.
+This allows us to isolate a condition implying the model-completeness of the theory of the pair $(K,F)$ which is weaker than the model completeness of the theory of $F$ (see \cref{model completeness}).
+For (2), we prove preservation of several classification-theoretic properties: if the theory of $F$ is ($\omega$-/super) stable/NIP/simple/NSOP$_1$, then so is the theory of the pair $(K,F)$ (see \cref{omega-stable,superstable,stable,NIP,simple,nsop1}).
+In the case of NSOP$_1$, we also identify Kim-independence for algebraically closed sets (see \cref{kim independence}).

-As immediate applications we confirm that the theory of a PAC field $F$ is NSOP$_1$ iff the theory of its Galois group is (see \cref{galois group nsop1}) and conclude that when $F$ is pseudofinite the theory of the pair $(K,F)$ is simple (we also give an alternative proof of that result; see \cref{psf simple}).
-In addition, we consider the theory ACF$^I$ of a chain of algebraically closed fields ordered by some linear order $I$, and discuss its properties depending on the order type of $I$ (see \cref{tuples of acf order type}).\\
+As immediate applications we conclude that: \begin{enumerate} \item The theory of a PAC field $F$ in the language of rings is NSOP$_1$ if and only if the theory of its Galois group is (see \cref{galois group nsop1}). \item When $F$ is pseudofinite in the language of rings, then the theory of the pair $(K,F)$ is simple. \end{enumerate} In addition, we consider the theory ACF$^I$ of a chain of algebraically closed fields ordered by some linear order $I$, and discuss its properties depending on the order type of $I$ (see \cref{tuples of acf order type}).\\

-\textbf{Acknowledgement.} The authors would like to thank Zoé Chatzidakis for her useful comments and give a special thanks to Nick Ramsey for valuable discussions and ideas in this project.
+\textbf{Acknowledgement.} The authors would like to thank Zo\'e Chatzidakis for her useful comments and give a special thanks to Nick Ramsey for valuable discussions and ideas in this project.
+We would also like to thank Anand Pillay for his comments leading us to \cref{strongly minimal stable} and \cref{question strongly minimal}.
+We would also like to thank the anonymous referee for their careful reading and their comments. }